google/fonts/knowledge/modules/using_type/lessons/the_foundations_of_web_typography/content.md

 }
 </pre>

 We declare the width in a relative unit called ems, which is preferable to pixels because it enhances the inherent fluidity of the web medium.
-For an introduction to ems, see **INSERT_LINK**.
-For more—a lot more—on CSS as a whole, see [“Learn CSS” on web.dev](INSERT_URL)
+For an introduction to ems, see [Sizing Units](https://web.dev/learn/css/sizing/#relative-lengths) on web.dev.
+For more—a lot more—on CSS as a whole, see web.dev’s [“Learn CSS.”](https://web.dev/learn/css/)

 <figure>

 ![4ALT_TEXT](images/the_foundations_of_web_typography_4.svg)
-<figcaption>CAPTION</figcaption>
+<figcaption>The content now stops becoming too wide on bigger viewports.</figcaption>

 </figure>